ASC’s [new] Metrics Methodology

 The draft ASC Metrics Methodology stated that “data will be checked for normal distribution and homogeneity of variance” although a Gauss distribution can not necessarily be expected, especially for survival rates in highly technical systems.
 However, homoscedasticity is assumed to determine the sample size for non-certified farms (within revision of metrics, based on data from certified farms and literature).

-The final version of the Metrics Methodology ‘Baseline’ document was published in November 2020 (see below).
+A revised version of the Metrics Methodology ‘Baseline’ document was published in November 2021 (see below).

 For more information, contact Kathrin Steinberg, PhD, ASC Performance Data Coordinator.